bagherilab/carcade_mapping_design_space/README.md

     |___figures/
   ````

-The `examples/` directory contains example data files in the `files/` folder contains example data files that are used in the pipeline.
+The `examples/` directory contains example data files in the `files/` folder and figure outputs from the pipeline in the `figures\` folder.
+The `files/` folder contains example data files that are used in the pipeline.
 These example files are sorted into `full/` data files, which are those directly used in the paper, and `toy/` data files, which are short time scale simulations that are not used in the paper but that are meant to show how the data processing pipeline works in a reasonable time frame.

 Files within these folders are sorted into subfolders by context or data type, including `coculture/`, `tissue/`, and `ranked/`.
 Files in `coculture/` folders correspond to co-culture `dish` context simulations.
 Files in `tissue/` folder correspond to `tissue` context simulations.
 Files in the `ranked/` folder enable comparison between the performance rank of the effective treatments from the realistic co-culture `dish` when used in the `tissue` context.